nishanthanos7/bus-reservation-system/README.md

 2. Add data to the tables using `INSERT` statements or through your application's UI.
 3. Use SQL queries to retrieve data for the bus booking system (e.g., checking available trips, booking seats, viewing payment status).

-Feel free to adapt this structure for your specific use case!

 ---